Clematis virginiana: Description

 This plant is an aggressively growing vine which can climb to heights of 10–20 ft by twisting leafstalks.
 The leaves are opposite and pinnately compound, trifoliate (3 leaflets) that have coarse unequal teeth on the margins.
-It produces small dull white flowers of width 13 to 19 mm from July to September that are faintly sweetly fragrant; sometimes dioecious so that there are separate staminate (male) and pistillate (female) plants.
+It produces small dull white flowers of width 13 to 19 mm from July to September that are faintly sweetly fragrant; sometimes dioecious so that there is separate staminate (male) and pistillate (female) plants.
 The male plants are a little showier in flower and don't bear seed.
 The dry fruit is an achene with long hair as silvery gray feathery plumes attached in late August into November.
 It grows on the edges of the woods, moist slopes, fence rows, in thickets and on streambanks.
 It grows in full sun to light full shade and is very adaptable to many soils from sandy to clay, dry to draining wet, and acid to alkaline with a pH range of 6.0 to 8.5.
 It has a deep but sparse, fibrous root system that makes it hard to transplant.

+Distribution

+C. virginiana is native to the eastern section of North America, ranging from as far south as the gulf to southern Ontario/Québec; and going as far west as the Missouri River and Great Plains Boundary, reaching into Nebraska and Kansas.
+It has been observed in Europe and the western United States., but does not appear to be an established threat to ecosystems.

 Cultivation

-Suited for USDA hardiness zones of 3 to 8, C. virginiana is not commonly planted in gardens and landscapes in most places.
+Suited for USDA hardiness zones of 3 to 9, C. virginiana is not commonly planted in gardens and landscapes in most places.
 However, it is sold by some native plant nurseries and some specialty and large conventional nurseries.